A blog that dreams of a life without wasted jQuery

 • To specify a single class, use getElementsByClassName()

-There is no problem with this.
+There is no problem with this

 If you need to cover a wide range of browsers, I think using jQuery is a good choice.

-Check with Can I Use
+Check it out on Can I Use

 I want $('hoge').on()

-This can also be handled using the browser's standard addEventListener() method.
+This can also be handled using the browser's standard addEventListener() method

-var hoge_obj = document.getElementById('hoge'); // Simple version hoge_obj.addEventListener('', (e)=>{ // Some processing }); // Version that can be deleted and managed with removeEventListener() var hoge_func = (e) => { // Some processing }; hoge_obj.addEventListener('click', hoge_func); // Remove the listener hoge_obj.removeEventListener('click', hoge_func);
+var hoge_obj = document.getElementById('hoge'); // Simple version hoge_obj.addEventListener('', (e)=>{ // Some processing }); // Version that can manage deletion with removeEventListener() var hoge_func = (e) => { // Some processing }; hoge_obj.addEventListener('click', hoge_func); // Remove the listener hoge_obj.removeEventListener('click', hoge_func);

-By this step, you will be able to identify the function with removeEventListener(), and you will be able to delete listeners that are no longer needed.
+This procedure allows removeEventListener() to identify the function, allowing you to remove listeners that are no longer needed.

-Check with Can I Use
+Check it out on Can I Use

 I want datepicker()